-Collect location insights about user’s offline behaviors for audience segmentation, personalization, retargeting, competitive intelligence, and online-to-offline
+- Collect location insights about user’s offline behaviors for audience segmentation, personalization, retargeting, competitive intelligence, and online-to-offline (O2O) attribution.

 HOW IS GEOFENCING USED IN DIFFERENT INDUSTRIES?

-Coupons: Proving the ROI of coupons using location data to track store visits
+- Coupons: Proving the ROI of coupons using location data to track store visits initiated by coupons.

-Dining reviews: Suggesting a list of popular dishes to a guest who visits a
+- Dining reviews: Suggesting a list of popular dishes to a guest who visits a particular restaurant.

-Online store: Geo-conquesting competitors locations with deals to lure customers away.
+- Online store: Geo-conquesting competitor locations with deals to lure customers away.

 IS GEOFENCING RIGHT FOR MY BUSINESS?